secureworks/dalton/INSTALL-AWS.rst

 Depending on how many Dalton Agents are running, rulesets, etc.:

-- More than 8GB of storage is likey needed; configure for at least 12GB but more is recommended.
+- More than 8GB of storage is likely needed; configure for at least 12GB but more is recommended.
 - 1GB memory will work (most of the time) but more is recommended; try at least twice that or more.

 The following were done using the Amazon Linux 2 AMI on a